Warmies for Everyone On Your List

 But recently, a friend posted on Facebook that she had bought the most comfortable sneakers she has ever owned.
 It was a brand I had considered purchasing before, but I had chosen to stick with what I know.
 Her post, though, made me rethink the brand, and I looked online, discovering that the company has a “try it for 30 days” policy.

 The brand?
 ON brand athletic shoes.
-You can see their website here.
+You can purchase on Amazon here.
 They have a patented CloudTec technology that’s “engineered to deliver a soft landing followed by an explosive take-off.”
 I’m the first to admit that the sound of “soft landing” sounds great, but there will never be an explosive take-off in any shoes I’m wearing!
 That being said, I wanted to try them.
 I had nothing to lose, since they have that “try it for 30 days” policy.
 So I ordered two pairs after filling out their questionnaire that helped determine which of their shoes would be best for me.

 The two I purchased?
 The Cloud and the Cloud X. My thought process?
 Use the Cloud for everyday wear and the Cloud X for exercise.